 Project overview

 Musculoskeletal (MSK) pain is a big problem for patients and as the population ages it is set to become an even bigger one.
 Osteoarthritis is a leading cause of MSK pain.
 Back pain and neck pain are also very common.
 MSK pain is difficult to treat with pain affecting patients’ social life, wellbeing and employment.
 Many primary care appointments involve patients who have MSK pain and it can be difficult to know how best to help these patients.
 “Primary care appointments” includes consultations that patients have with GPs, nurses, and some physiotherapists.
-During COVID-19, primary care appointments have changed to mainly telephone or video rather than face to face and this is likely to continue.
-Hence the way in which doctors and other clinicians communicate with patients is changing.
+Primary care appointments include telephone or video as well as face to face.

 Previous research we conducted shows that it is possible to change the way GPs communicate with patients about MSK pain.
 And our reviews of other people’s research show that changing GP communication can actually help reduce pain and improve patient’s quality of life and satisfaction with the GP.
 This is probably also true for other primary care clinicians like nurses and physiotherapists although research has tended to focus on GPs.
 Better communication may also increase patients’ confidence to manage their health and reduce the need for further primary care appointments.
 This is good for patients in that they feel less pain and are more able to manage their condition, good for doctors as they are giving a better service, and good for the NHS as it enables best use of limited primary care appointments.
 This current study aims to quantify these benefits.

-We will test a communication e-learning training package that we have developed which helps GPs, nurses, and physiotherapists deliver positive empathic care.
-We will test whether GPs and others can deliver positive empathic care during remote and in-person consultations and we will measure the effects on the patient’s pain, other symptoms, and quality of life.
-We will also measure the cost of delivering the training and the economic costs and benefits of doing so.
-We will do this by comparing primary care practices that have been trained to deliver positive empathic care with practices that have not had our training (we call this a randomised controlled trial).
+We have been testing a communication e-learning training package that we developed in a previous research project (EmpathicO) which helps GPs, nurses, and physiotherapists deliver positive empathic care.
+We are testing whether GPs and others can deliver positive empathic care during remote and in-person consultations.
+We have measured the effects on the patient’s pain, other symptoms, and quality of life and the cost of delivering the training and the economic costs and benefits of doing so.
+We are doing this by comparing primary care practices that have been trained to deliver positive empathic care with practices that have not had the EmpathicO training (we call this a randomised controlled trial).
 We think positive empathic care might benefit other patients, as well as those who have MSK pain.
-Therefore, in our project we will also include patients who have appointments for other symptoms.
+Therefore, in our project we are also including patients who have appointments for other symptoms.

 Study Team: